filecoin-project/lotus-docs/.lotus-docs-pre-processing/en/mining.md

 lotus-storage-miner run
 ```

 If you are downloading **Filecoin Proof Parameters**, the download can take some time.
+If you are located geographically in China you can try our [JD Cloud CDN](https://s3.cn-south-1.jdcloud-oss.com/proof-parameters/filecoin-proof-parameters-v20-testnet.tar.gz).

 Get information about your miner: